Koda-Pig/ruby_gaming/README.md

 This is what should happen instead:

 1. Once user lets GO of the attack button OR hits the ground, timer starts.

+Yeah the disabling the attack timer thing is buggy af.
+Need to take a serious look at how that's implemented 🤡